 It’s cold.
-I put my socks on first because the tile floor feels like ice.
+I put my socks on first because the tile bathroom floor feels like ice.
 Brush my teeth so I don’t have to ride with morning breath.
 Visit the toilet, where an important decision needs to be made: to poo, or not to poo?
-If I stick to pee only I’ll be out of there quick and on the bike.
+If I stick to #1 I’ll be out of there quick and on the bike.
 I don’t really feel a need for #2.
 Let’s make this quick.

 Phase 3: Get Riding

 Walk upstairs, hoping nobody left anything in the dark hallway for me to trip over.
 Turn on the trainer power strip, wake up the computer, start Zwift (why does it take so long to start up? was it sleeping too?) then we have a decision to make: where do I ride?
 Some days I’ve already decided on a particular workout or event, but many days I just free ride in the mornings.
 Today my friend Zane is on course, so I click to ride with him.

 Freakin’ Richmond flat.
 Why did Zane pick Richmond flat?
 Now we get to ride a crowded 3-mile flat loop for 90 minutes.

 A few miles in and my body starts to warm up.
 I take off my jacket and toss it in the corner.